jeuneseven/ReadingNotes/iOS/Concurrency.md

 ## How to call async throwing functions?

-- mark the function as being async throws, call the function using try await – the keyword order is flipped
+- mark the function as being async throws, call the function using try await – the keyword order is flipped, think of it as unwinding a stack
 	- This order restriction is arbitrary, but it's not harmful, and it eliminates the potential for stylistic debates.

 ## What calls the first async function?